tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 for an endpoint to use a globally constant length for such connection identifiers.
 This can in turn ease parsing and connection lookup, for example by having the length in question be a compile-time constant.
+Implementations which want to use variable-length CIDs are responsible for constructing the CID in such a way that its length can be determined on reception.
 Note that such implementations must still be able to send other length connection identifiers to other parties.

 In DTLS, connection ids are exchanged at the beginning of the DTLS